Edward B. Lozowicki is of counsel in the Business Trial practice group in Sheppard Mullin's San Francisco office.

 Ed's previous construction cases involved diverse private and public works projects and disputes over delay, disruption, acceleration, extra work, changed conditions, construction defects, mechanic's lien and bond claims, bid protests, and other matters.
 His project experience includes highways, bridges and undersea tunnels; nuclear, geothermal, hydroelectric, fossil and cogeneration power plants; oil pipelines and power transmission lines; prisons, hospitals, schools and other institutional structures; refineries, chemical and industrial plants; high-rise office, apartment and condominium projects; and military bases, ship-building and missile projects.

-In previous energy cases, Ed represented clients in the litigation and arbitration of power purchase, fuel supply, wheeling, EPC and other contract disputes, and regulatory proceedings before the California Public Utilities Commission.
+In previous energy cases, he represented clients in the litigation and arbitration of power purchase, fuel supply, wheeling, interconnection, EPC and other contract disputes, and regulatory proceedings before the California Public Utilities Commission.
 His experience included issues involving PURPA, FERC and California PUC regulations, contract law, the UCC, business fraud and unfair competition law.
 Relevant projects included power plants, pipelines, refineries and LNG plants.

 •Adjunct Professor of ADR Law, School of Law, Santa Clara University, 2013-current

-•Who's Who Legal: California, 2009
+•Who's Who Legal: California, 2009.

 Published Appellate Decisions

 Morris v.
 Horton, 27 Cal.
 Rptr.
 2d 585 (1994); Owens Corning Fiberglas Corp. v.
 Center Wholesale, Inc., 788 F.2d, 541 (1986); In Re Center Wholesale, 759 F. 2d 144 (1985); Nickinello v.
 Roberson, 23 B.R.
 804 (1982)

 Adjudicated numerous construction, energy, real estate and commercial cases for American Arbitration Association.
 A partial listing of representative matters follows: